misterclayt0n/the-editor/README.md

 - [x] "ci" motion not working well
 - [x] Very specific panic on searching
 - [x] Phantom line introduced a bug where if open a file, it keeps adding a new line
+- [ ] Visual line mode deletion is bugged
+- [ ] Everything that regards horizontal scrolling of lines that get beyond the current width is bugged

 ### 📚 Future Plans
 - **Integrated Setup**: Automatically configure necessary tools when opening a new file type.